Welcome to otherPriorities

 otherPriorities.com was supposed to become a site for texts and think pieces, written exchange and debate on Africa, the West, and the Rest of the World.
 It didn’t work.

-I will now use it to offer short stories in which I pursue the origins of humanity and explore what has since gone differently in Africa and the West.
+Since early 2021, I use it to offer short stories in which I pursue the origins of humanity and explore what has since gone differently in Africa and the West.
 The stories are based on facts, occurrences, and images from the media and science as well as my personal and professional life as a Swiss diplomat in Africa.

 I invite you to follow the evolving story.
 And a notice to the reader: All of this is eclectic, anecdotal, and apodictic.